molecule/molecule.github.io/_post/media-consumed.md

         icon: noun-movie-138841.png
     -
         title: Mission Impossible 6
         review: Honestly?
 The trailer was better!
-Just watch it and let your mind fill in the details, and it will be better than this movie.
+Skip the movie; just watch the trailer and let your mind fill in the details, and it will be better than this movie.
         rating: 2
         link: https://www.alternateending.com/2018/07/mission-impossible-fallout-2018.html
         type: Movie
         icon: noun-movie-138841.png
     -
         title: Black Hawk Down
         review: Such a cast!
-Ewan McGregor, Ian McEwan, Orlando Bloom, etc.
+Ewan McGregor, Ian McEwan, Orlando Bloom, etc. I don't really enjoy war movies but this is fine.
         rating: 2
         link:
         type: Movie